ekjohnsonphd/pure_health_inequality/README.md

 1. **Data loading and splitting**
    - Loads a cohort-specific Parquet dataset
-   - Use the split format functtion to filter by sex and split data into training and test sets stratified by outcome and year
+   - Use the split_and_format_data() function to filter by sex and split data into training and test sets stratified by outcome and year

 2. **Class imbalance handling**
    - Computes `scale_pos_weight` from the training data.